fslev/json-compare/README.md

 ```

 ### Match any JSON convertible Java objects
-Json-Compare will automatically try to convert any given expected or actual Java objects to Jackson JsonNodes and match them.
+JSONCompare will automatically try to convert any given expected or actual Java objects to Jackson JsonNodes and match them.
 ```javascript
 // expected with regex
 String expectedString = "{\"a\":1, \"b\": [4, \"ipsum\", \"\\\\d+\"]}";